cattle-ops/terraform-aws-gitlab-runner/test/integration/README.md

 - [Go](https://golang.org/)
 - [dep](https://github.com/golang/dep)

-The following enviroment variables are required to set or add in a file `.env`.
+The following environment variables are required to set or add in a file `.env`.

 Sample `.env` file:
 ```